tsjondin/phpunit-automock/README.md

 ## Enforced patterns

+### Coverage

+All functions that are public on the unit must have been explicitly invoked from the test or Automock will fail the test.

+All dependencies of the Unit must have been used during the testing of the Unit or Automock will fail the test.

+### Unit dependency parameter name must match property name

+This is a small price to pay in order to avoid confusion.

 ### Unit dependencies must not be primitives

 A Unit may not depend on primitives, Automock will prevent this by halting your